Homestead Information

 How am I protected if I am 62 or older, or disabled?

-The real property or manufactured home of persons sixty-two (62) years of age or older or of a disabled person, regardless of age, shall be protected against attachment, seizure, execution on judgment, levy or sale for the payment of debts.
-Real property or manufactured homes must serve as an individual’s principal residence and each individual filing as either elderly or disabled will be eligible for protection up to a maximum amount of five hundred thousand dollars ($500,000) regardless of whether such declaration is filed individually or jointly with one another.
-Elderly persons, regardless of marital status, will be personally exempt up to five hundred thousand dollars ($500,000) each.
-If two (2) owners qualify for the elderly or disabled homestead protection, the aggregate protection on the home shall be one million dollars ($1,000,000).
-Take note, each elderly or disabled homestead protection shall terminate upon the person’s death.
-If there are multiple owners and only one qualifies for an elderly or disabled homestead protection, it may be advisable to file one homestead declaration per owner in order to protect the family’s right to use, occupy and enjoy the home.
-Additionally, if there are dependent minor children, under the age of 21, living with all elderly or disabled homeowners, you may wish to consult an attorney in order to adequately protect the children’s right to use, occupy and enjoy the home.
-Be sure to use the proper homestead form when you file.
+If you’re sixty-two (62) years of age or older, or disabled regardless of age, the Homestead Act protects your real property or manufactured home against attachment, seizure, execution on judgment, levy or sale for the payment of debts.
+The real property or manufactured home must serve as your principal residence, and each individual filing as either elderly or disabled grants protection up to a maximum amount of one million dollars ($1,000,000) —regardless of whether the declaration is filed individually or jointly with one another.
+Elderly persons, regardless of marital status, are personally exempt up to one million dollars ($1,000,000) each.
+If two owners qualify for the elderly or disabled homestead protection, the aggregate protection on the home increases to two million dollars ($2,000,000).

 What does the Homestead law mean by a “disabled person”?

-A disabled person is defined as an individual who has any medically determinable permanent physical or mental impairment that meets the disability requirement of supplemental social security income.
-In most cases, an individual is considered disabled – for the purpose of this law – if he or she cannot engage in any gainful activity as a result of the physical or mental impairment.
+• For the purpose of the law, an individual is considered disabled if he or she cannot engage in any gainful activity as a result of the physical or mental impairment.

-If you are declaring a homestead to benefit a disabled person, either an original or certified copy of the disability award letter issued by the United States Social Security Administration, or a certification letter signed by a licensed physician registered with the Massachusetts Board of Registration in Medicine must be attached to the homestead form.
-Disabled persons must meet the disability requirements stated in 42 U.S.C.
-1382c(a)(3)(A) and 42 U.S.C.
-1382c(a) (3)(C) as in effect at the time of recording.
+• If you are declaring a homestead to benefit a disabled person, you must include either an original or certified copy of the disability award letter issued by the United States Social Security Administration, or a certification letter signed by a licensed physician registered with the Massachusetts Board of Registration in Medicine.

 Are my spouse and children covered, should I pass away?